cbarond/Pattern-Scraper/README.md

 Notes:
 - If this is your first time using the script, use the "Reset settings" option in the Settings menu to initializee the settings file.
 - This script has only been tested on Windows, so no guarantee that it will work on other systems.
+- The script appears to work most reliably on sites built with WordPress